mheob/twig-starter-kit/README.md

 # Starter Kit :rocket:

-A simple Starter Kit using Gulp, Twig and TailwindCSS for creating mostly CraftCMS templates.
+A simple Starter Kit using Twig, TailwindCSS and Gulp for creating mostly CraftCMS templates.

-#### Included a set of basic frontend plugins
+#### Included a bunch of basic frontend plugins

 - flickity
 - lightgallery.js incl. lg-video.js